Easy Zucchini Refrigerator Pickles Recipe (No Cooking)

 By submitting this form, you consent to receive emails from Simple and Savory

-• It’s an easy pickle recipe to make!
+• It’s an easy pickle recipe to make, no cooking or canning process needed!

 A view of the ingredients for the zucchini pickles: apple cider vinegar dill zucchini garlic and pickle spice